-Assistant Professor — Muscle Biology
+Associate Professor — Muscle Biology

 The overall goal of Dr. Scheffler’s research is to optimize muscle growth, composition, and meat quality.
 In particular, she is interested in how muscle phenotype, metabolic properties, and energy signaling pathways influence the following; protein turnover and growth of skeletal muscle, and impact on production parameters, such as lean gain, nutrient partitioning and muscle and whole body composition, and the conversion of muscle to meat and development of meat quality attributes.

 Dr Scheffler is interested in how muscle energy metabolism and signaling pathways impact muscle growth, composition, and meat quality.
 She utilizes animal and cellular models and genetic and nutritional approaches to manipulate metabolic properties, fuel availability, and signaling pathways in skeletal muscle.
 These factors affect energy expenditure, nutrient partitioning and utilization, and/or protein turnover, and thus may be relevant to production parameters, such as lean gain, feed efficiency, and body composition.
 Another important focus is understanding the energetic, structural, and biochemical changes that occur during the conversion of muscle to meat, and during subsequent aging and storage of meat; and how these processes influence protein functionality, tenderness, and other traits that dictate economic value of meat products.

 Meat Technology, Animal Moleculay and Cellular Biology

 Dr. Scheffler is the the lead instructor for ANS 6288, Experimental Techniques in Meat Science, which exposes students to laboratory methods in meat science and muscle biology.
 She teaches part of ANS 6933, Meat Technology; this course covers topics in meat science from muscle structure, growth, and meat quality development to microbiology and food safety.